-I also think freeze dried herbs are budget friendly and go farther when cooking.
+I also think freeze-dried herbs are budget friendly and go further when cooking.

 Technically the longer you simmer something the better it tastes.
 It's not my opinion, it's just fact.

-Do I have time to simmer things for a super long time, NOPE.
+Do I have time to simmer things for a super long time?
+NOPE.
 I am busy.
-I work full time, have three kids, a dog, a cat, a husband, and I deal with a genetic condition that causes tons of body pain.
+I work full time, have three kids, a dog, a cat, and a husband, and I deal with a genetic condition that causes tons of body pain.

-Instead I let this recipe simmer for about 30 minutes total.
-I stir it occasionally while it’s on the stove but I’m usually busy making garlic bread, a side salad, and finishing up the noodles to pay too much attention to it.
+Instead, I let this recipe simmer for about 30 minutes in total.
+I stir it occasionally while it's on the stove but I'm usually busy making garlic bread, a side salad, and finishing up the noodles to pay too much attention to it.

 That's the best thing about this recipe, so easy peasy.

-YES, but can we please not put it IN the sauce.
+YES, but please do not put it IN the sauce.
 This recipe is best served just how it is once done being simmered.
 Parmesan cheese is a nice addition when you add it to the top of the plate.

 I generally don't like grating Parmesan cheese myself because of the pain in my hands when cooking so I opt for Belgioioso Shredded Parmesan Cheese.
 You can usually find it at your local grocery store near the produce section near the specialty cheeses.
 It's about $7.99 for a package but it goes a long way and can be used in multiple different dinner recipes.